andyxf1029/minimal-mistakes/docs/_docs/01-quick-start-guide.md

 </figure>

-–  Click the stop button from the main Toolbar to stop recording, captured actions and objects are generated in last-hit.
+–  Click the stop button from the Main Toolbar to stop recording, captured actions and objects are generated in last-hit.

 <figure>